-Hazel Miller is not just a great singer, "she is a force of nature!" quotes the Rocky Mountain News.
+Hazel Miller is not just a great singer, she is a force of nature!
 Her voice has been called "stunning, moving and powerful."
 Hazel has been a sought after performer in Colorado for the past 24 years.
 Whether she is singing blues, jazz, pop, or Gospel, her voice charges the songs with a primal dose of genuine soul.

 Hazel began her 38-year career in Louisville, Kentucky, where she rose to the top of the music scene.
 She opened for popular artists such as Mel Torme, James Brown, Temptations, Earl Klugh, Bob James and many others.